14 Ways to Prepare the Outside of Your Home to Sell

 11. Step Inside and See the Light

 Often hallways are narrow and dark.
 If your house suffer from this problem, try painting the walls white to lighten things up, or add a sky light.
+By adding more natural light it can increase the sense of space and comfort throughout your home.
 A broad runner will make a hallway seem wider.

 12. Shabby Doors Need to be Spruced Up